 This is one of the “louder” newsletter header examples.
 When you open the email, you see a big, bold image that immediately draws your attention to the ebook’s cover.
-The larger headline shows the ebook’s title in an eye-catching bright blue color, then the smaller subhead is bold and italicized in a serif font.
-Then the description is in a smaller, plainer font.
+The larger headline shows the ebook’s title in an eye-catching bright blue color, then the smaller subhead is bold and italicized in a serif font, with the description in a smaller, plainer font.

 This is a nice use of colors and fonts to create a visual hierarchy, which highlights the most important details first and leads you down to the “Download it now!”
 CTA.
-I also like how they mention that the ebook gives you 4 tips in 4 chapters.
+It also mentions that the ebook gives you four tips in four chapters.
 It’s a nice way to set expectations for readers.

 Subject line: This FREE ebook has the secret to scaling your agency!